Depending on your particular needs and preferences, residential UV blocking window film can offer tremendous benefits to your home, including:

 2. Do you also want to reduce sunlight, reduce heat, increase privacy, add safety protection, add a decorative treatment, or a combination?

-3. How much UV and visible light do you want to pass through the film?
+3. How much UV and visible light, or opacity, do you want to pass through the film?

 If you are unsure of your needs or feel that your situation is more complex, we recommend reaching out to a few local professional window film installers to understand options and price ranges.
 At the end of this article, there are dealer-locator links for a few reputable window film brands that can help you locate qualified installers in your local area.